ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-What is the best-case time for Insertionsort to sort an array of n records?
+What is the best-case time for Insertion sort to sort an array of n elements?

 - [x] $O(n)$
 - [ ] $O(n^2)$